Our Story

 President & C.E.O.

-Mark Anthony Wilson, Jr. co-founded the Coalition for Responsible Community Development (CRCD) in 2005 and served as CRCD's Executive Director for a decade and now serves as the agency's President and CEO.
-Raised in South Los Angeles, Mark previously served as the Director of the Youth Empowerment Project with the Southern Christian Leadership Conference/Martin Luther King Legacy Association, and the Director of Community Development with the Dunbar Economic Development Corporation.
+Mark Anthony Wilson, Jr. co-founded CRCD in 2005 and served as Executive Director for a decade.
+Raised in South Los Angeles, he previously directed the Youth Empowerment Project with the Southern Christian Leadership Conference and the Director of Community Development with the Dunbar Economic Development Corporation.

 Daniel Healy, M.P.H.